By Amanda McQuade Crawford

 Natural Heart, Natural Health

-Naturally, taking herbs for heart health begins with lifestyle: foods such as fruits and vegetables high in fiber, less table salt, healthy fats from seeds, nuts, avocados and smaller portions of animal protein, along with regular walking and exercise the person enjoys rather than endures.
+Taking herbs for natural cardiovascular health begins with lifestyle: foods such as fruits and vegetables high in fiber, less table salt, healthy fats from seeds, nuts, avocados and smaller portions of animal protein, along with regular walking and exercise the person enjoys rather than endures.
 Joy is part of a holistic prescription in this month of celebrating and nourishing a healthy heart.

 About Amanda McQuade Crawford, M.A.